Business and Financial Management

 USDA Rural Development

-Grants must be used to provide technical assistance to socially-disadvantaged groups in rural
+Grants must be used to provide technical assistance to socially-disadvantaged groups in rural areas.
+Examples of technical assistance are:

 • Value-Added Producer Grants